8000 Support Services

 8135 FIRE DRILLS

-The Superintendent of Schools shall establish procedures to insure that fire prevention instruction and fire drills are conducted in accordance with the provisions of Education Law and the regulations of the Commissioner of Education.
+The Superintendent shall establish procedures to insure that fire prevention instruction and fire drills are conducted in accordance with the provisions of Education Law and the regulations of the Commissioner of Education.

 Adopted March 13, 1989